Morristown Possession of CDS in a Motor Vehicle Lawyer

 Every CDS is categorized by the State of New Jersey into Schedules I through V. These classifications are codified in N.J.S.A.
 24:21-5 through N.J.S.A.
 24-21-8.1.
 Schedules are used to classify drugs according to their potential for abuse and whether they are currently accepted for medical use in the United States.
 Schedule I drugs are considered the most addictive and the least accepted in the United States for medical use.

 Possession of a controlled dangerous substance (CDS), namely any illegal drugs, in a motor vehicle is a very serious traffic offense in New Jersey.
-In fact, a conviction for possession of CDS can result in suspension of your driver’s license for two years.
+In fact, a conviction for possession of CDS can result in a fine of minimally $50 and negative impacts on your insurance premiums.
 Of course, this is in addition to any criminal charges that you may face for possession of illegal drugs.

-Contact Madison NJ CDS Charges Defense Lawyers for a Free Consultation
+Contact Madison CDS Charges Defense Lawyers for a Free Consultation

 A drug conviction can destroy your life.
-In addition to losing your driving privileges in New Jersey, you could be subject to serious prison time.
-And you will have a drug conviction on your permanent record, which could hamper your ability to get a job in the future.
+In addition to having a criminal record, you could be subject to serious prison time.
+And you will have a drug conviction to explain to potential employers and others who may request a background check, which could hamper your ability to get a job in the future.
 The criminal defense team at the Tormey Law Firm has extensive experience handling these kinds of cases.
-We know how to successfully file an “undue hardship” application with the court to allow you to keep your driver’s license.
+We know how to successfully defend you in court, whether you have been issued tickets for traffic offenses, criminal charges, or both.

 If you or a loved one has been charged with possession of drugs in a motor vehicle, it is imperative that you contact a skilled drug defense lawyer.
 For a free consultation about your case, call one of the experienced Morris County criminal defense attorneys at the Tormey Law Firm in Morristown today at 908-336-5008, or use the online contact form.